 Many of the plants that have adapted to the islands’ dry climate blossom later than typical mainland wildflowers.
 In June and July, you might find gumplant, buckwheat, poppies, and verbena in bloom.
 Earlier in the year, flower aficionados covet the giant coreopsis or “tree sunflower,” which grows up to 6 feet/1.8 metres tall on Anacapa and Santa Barbara islands.
 In exceptional years, the bushy yellow flowers bloom so prolifically on Anacapa that their glow can be seen from the mainland, 12 miles/19.3 km away.
 (Timing for the coreopsis bloom is typically January to April.)
 On the smaller islands, which are mostly grass-covered, finding flowers is easy.
 To hunt for botanical treasures on the larger islands like Santa Cruz and Santa Rosa, look for segments of trail that probe draws and canyons, where resident deer, elk, and wild pigs can’t easily graze.

-Gray whale season typically runs from late December until mid-April, when these 50-foot/15-metre leviathans are making their annual migration from the Bering Sea to Mexico and back again.
-June - September is the best time to see humpback whales and blue whales, which are attracted by abundant krill.
+When is the best time to spot whales?
+Grey whale season typically runs from late December until mid-April, when these 15-metre leviathans are making their annual migration from the Bering Sea to Mexico and back again.
+The summer months are the best times to see humpback whales and blue whales, which are attracted by abundant krill.
 Humpbacks are more common, but seeing a blue whale—the largest animal ever recorded on earth—is an experience you never forget.
-Measuring up to 90 feet/27 metres long (the length of three school buses), the blue whale can spray water from its blowhole nearly 30 feet/9 metres in the air.
+Measuring up to 27 metres long (the length of three school buses), the blue whale can spray water from its blowhole nearly 9 metres into the air.

 The cutest creature living on the Channel Islands is the island fox, found nowhere else on the planet.
 The gray- and rust-colored creature, a much smaller descendent of the mainland gray fox, doesn’t get much bigger than an average housecat.
 Six of the eight Channel Islands have their own populations of island foxes, and each is recognized as a separate, unique subspecies.
 They’re all slightly different, each with its own evolutionary adaptations such as a shorter tail or a longer nose.